peptos/traffic-shm/README.md

 ### 3. Async Mode:
 #### 3.1 Lock-Free
-With non-blocking algorithm, implementation of a multi-producer/single-consumer concurrent queue, **traffic-shm** could be use to build a real-time system with high throughput and low latency.
+With non-blocking algorithm, implementation of multi-producer/single-consumer and multi-producer/multi-consumer concurrent queue, **traffic-shm** could be use to build a real-time system with high throughput and low latency.

 #### 3.2 Message Ordering